kerinin/daggregator/README.md

-To use daggregator, simply tell it what objects you want to investigate and how they're connected; each object can include any number of named numeric values and any number of connections to other targets (so long as those connections don't create a loop).
+To use daggregator, simply tell it what objects you want to investigate and how they're connected; each object can include any number of named numeric values and any number of connections to other targets.

 Once you've defined the objects (nodes) in your graph aggregate data can be queried for any node, for example the sum of the key `foo` for any upstream